jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 |RL|RT|RL (Left)|RT (Top)|
 |RB|RL|RB (Bottom)|RL (Left)|

 I then produced a map of the joins as a single string.
 I did some pre-computation on this.
 If two tiles were both aligned the original way up then the `RR` on the first tile would join to a `FL` on the second tile, hence I need to flip `R` and `F`.
-The map was such that the second tile's entry would be the opposite to the join.
-In this example if tile 1234 was up the original way next to 4321 the entry would be `1234RR ==> 4321RR`.
-I encoded all of this into a long string that looked lie:
+The map was such that the second tile's entry would be the opposite side of where the join was.
+In this example, if tile 1234 was up the original way next to 4321 the entry would be `1234RR ==> 4321RR`.
+I encoded all of this into a long string that looked like:

 ```
 1907FB:2111FR 1907RB:2111RR 2017FL:3343FR 2017RL:3343RR 2477FR:3613FB 2477RR:3613RB 3671FR:2411RL ...